Harphies/my-webiste/src/pages/post_29/index.md

   basePath: "/dynamic_provisioning" # optional
 ```

-## Stage4: Creation of Persistence Volumne from the Storage Class
+## Stage4: Creation of Persistent Volume from the Storage Class

 Persistence volume is basically a place holder for storage requests
 ```